Here are some tips for our beloved equipment.

 AllStarGum black and ShoeGoo are special adhesive that were developed for the repair of Skateboard shoes, where you often have to deal with worn through material and wide-open spots.
 You can fix small holes in the rubber (for example at the toe) perfectly with AllStarGum black.
 Holes in the upper can be fixed with ShoeGoo.

 » Unfortunately, none of the three glues can be replaced by another.
 The investment is worth it anyway, because with the right glue the lifetime of climbing shoes can be extended considerably.
+The repair does not replace a professional re-soling of the edge and sole, but small damaged areas and detached rubber can be worked up perfectly and permanently, the costs for this are only in the cent range.

 Adjust Climbing Shoes – Customizing